cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 - Install pgadmin locally on your virtual machine.
 For the training virtual machine, use the following command to install the software: `sudo apt install pgadmin3`

-- Use `kubectl port-forward` to forward the database port from the database pod of your statefulset to your local virtual machine.
+- Use `kubectl port-forward ads-db-pod-0 5432:5432` to forward the database port from the database pod of your statefulset to your local virtual machine.

-- With pgadmin, connect to the forwarded database port on your `localhost` and supply the credentials for the user that got created on the database by the initialization script.
+- With e.g. pgadmin, connect to the forwarded database port on your `localhost` and supply the credentials for the user that got created on the database by the initialization script.
 If the login succeeds, your database is up and running and this part of the exercise is complete.